abaltuta/oyc/README.md

 - add support for `withCredentials` when doing a fetch
 - hx-sync-like
 - investigate plugin system
+- process nodes after all have been inserted to avoid any weird selector issues
 - See if we can improve initialization when used inside an ES Module.
 The problem is reading the on:click functions as they are no longer accessible

 # Long term goals